 As you are thinking about your next step for your career, you may be wondering about making the right move.
 Choosing the right company culture is important to you; someplace that blends with your personality.
 You also want an organization that supports your values.
 If your mission is part if their bigger mission, you would like that.
-Being valued for your skills and doing something interesting would be icing on the cake.
+Being valued for your skills and doing something interesting would be the icing on the cake.
 A career assessment can help you with this.

 If you don't already know those things about yourself, you can work with your career counselor or career coach to design a career assessment that would fill in the blank.
 Using the information to make discoveries about your career, you and your career guide can team up to develop a plan tailored to the results.
-You will use the information and the skills to you gain to make the next move with confidence.
+You will use the information and the skills you gain to make the next move with confidence.

 career assessment services

 Career assessment services can provide you insight into your values, interests, personality, and skills.
 A career assessment can help you if you're in a variety of situations.
 Maybe you’re thinking about a career change.
 Or, perhaps looking forward to your first career right out of high school or college.
 In any of those situations, a career assessment may help you focus on career pathways that are a good fit for you!

 what does a career assessment involve?

 You and your career counselor will design an assessment to provide you information on the following areas: